wgroeneveld/jefklakscodex/content/articles/retro-shooters.md

 ---
 image: "/img/games/doom2.jpeg"
 date: "2020-06-06"
-title: "A Quick Look At Retro Shooters and Their Engines"
+title: "A Look At the Evolution of Retro Shooters and Their Engines"
 tags:
     - 'retro shooters'
     - 'doom'